Mauritius Australia Connection

 2. Optional (if available): Boil the taro leaves in half litre (500 ml) of water until a puree is obtained.
 Crush and blend well. keep aside.

 3. Heat oil, fry chopped onions for a minute.
 Add the dholl liquid, the taro leaves mixture and the tamarind sauce.
 Allow to cook for five minutes.
 Add half litre of water (500 ml) and all remaining ingredients.
-Stir well so that all ingredients are well blended.
+Stir well so that all ingredients are well mixed and blended.

 4. Reduce heat and allow to simmer to a bouillon for fifteen minutes.
 Add remainder of water (1 - 1.5 litres) and allow to simmer again for one hour.